haoyangzheng1996/ts_ulmc/README.md

 To see the results in the appendix, we first used [google-maps-scraper ](https://github.com/omkarcloud/google-maps-scraper) to collect Google Maps reviews from several restaurants.

-The data are saved in ./data/ as txt files.
+The data were further processed and saved in ./data/ as txt files.

 Then please run:
 ```